NightFright2k19/doom_sbardef/README.md

    - Chainsaw/SSG possession: "8" and "9" in ARMS panel lit
    - Backpack found: Numbers in ammo overview turn golden<br><br>

-**2) ﻿Essentials Minimal/Compact/Distributed**<br>
+**3) ﻿Eternity Enhanced**<br>
+Mimicks the fullscreen HUD from the <a href="https://github.com/team-eternity/eternity" target= "_blank">Eternity Engine</a>, but with mugshot and ammo overview (on the right screen corner).<br><br>

+   Indicators:
+   - Armor type: Armor number green (33%) or blue (50%)
+   - Berserker mode: Infinity symbol turns﻿ red when fists are selected + "1" in ARMS line turns golden
+   - Chainsaw/SSG possession (Compact/Distributed only): "8" and "9" in ARMS line turn golden
+   - Backpack found: Ammo numbers turns golden + totals in ammo overview double
+   - Invulnerability (powerup only): Health + Armor numbers turn golden<br><br>

+**4) ﻿Essentials**<br>
 K﻿eeps the mugshot, but focuses on the basic info provided by the original Nightdive fullscreen HUD to save more screen space.
-Numbers are taken from the <a href="https://github.com/team-eternity/eternity" target= "_blank">Eternity Engine</a>.<br><br>
+Numbers are taken from the Eternity Engine.<br><br>
    ![essentials_minimal](https://github.com/user-attachments/assets/53dd8467-1e21-49b7-a792-224274a9c19f)
    **Minimal:** All relevant info aligned on the left side of the screen, similar to Boom Compact.<br><br>
    ![essentials_compact](https://github.com/user-attachments/assets/debb7289-8f09-45eb-966a-c09e5fd5df07)